Practice Information Note APP 1: Case Management of Full Court and Appellate Matters

 (c) make recommendations to the National Appeals Coordinating Judge about matters such as expedition, adjournment and appropriate constitution of the bench;

-(d) consider the grounds of appeal, for example, where the appellant is a self-represented litigant and the grounds of appeal are extensive;
+(d) consider the grounds of appeal, for example, where the appellant is a litigant in person and the grounds of appeal are extensive;

 (e) make timetabling orders for the case management of the matter in accordance with the overarching purpose;